Albert2006-sys/blood-bank-management-system/README.md

 | `POST` | `/api/donors` | Register a new donor |
 | `POST` | `/api/patients/:id/request` | Process a blood request |

 ---

-## �️ License

-This project is open-source and available under the [MIT License](LICENSE).

----

-> **Note**: This project was developed for educational purposes to demonstrate full-stack development concepts including real-time data handling, complex business logic, and secure authentication flows.